Posted on

-A restraining order — also called a protective order in the state of Nevada — is when a court orders a person to stay away from you for a set period of time.
-Victims of abuse typically seek out restraining orders to protect themselves from further abuse.
+A restraining order – also called a protective order in Nevada – is when a court orders someone to stay away from you for a set period of time.
+Victims of abuse typically seek out restraining orders to protect themselves from further danger.

-When possible, it is recommended that you hire an attorney to help you to file a restraining order.
-Otherwise, you can go through the process yourself, but read all the instructions carefully and ask the court clerk any questions you may have.
+When possible, I recommend that you hire an attorney to help you file a restraining order.
+If you do it yourself, read all the instructions carefully and ask the court clerk any questions you may have.

 Three steps for getting a restraining order in Las Vegas are as follows: